allproxy/allproxy/README.md

 ## Certificates
 Certificates are managed by the [node-http-mitm-proxy](https://github.com/joeferner/node-http-mitm-proxy/tree/master/examples) package.

-Generated certificates are stored in anyproxy/.http-mitm-proxy/certs/.
-The '/anyproxy/.http-mitm-proxy/certs/ca.pem' CA certificate can be imported to your browser to trust certificates generated by the AnyProxy.
+Generated certificates are stored in allproxy/.http-mitm-proxy/certs/.
+The '/allproxy/.http-mitm-proxy/certs/ca.pem' CA certificate can be imported to your browser to trust certificates generated by the AllProxy.

+The **allproxy-ca** script can be used to install the CA certificate on MacOS and Linux.

+For Windows, execute the allproxy-ca script to get the path of the CA certificate, and manually import it to your browser.

 ## Implementation:
 - **HTTP proxy** - The *http* package is used to proxy HTTP traffic as either a forward or reverse proxy.